gdevanla/cassava-records/README.md

 instance FromNamedRecord Salaries where parseNamedRecord = genericParseNamedRecord fieldModifierOptions

---- This is not required.
-This instance is used in the example
---- to help in formatting.
-Tabulate available in pptable package instance T.Tabulate Salaries

 --- Now load the data
 loadData fname = do
   csvData <- BL.readFile fname
   case decodeByName csvData of